Best (and Worst) Browsers for Privacy

 The Brave browser shares no identifying information about users with servers, which can give users peace of mind when browsing the Internet.
 It has several privacy-enhancing settings that block third-party ad trackers.
 It also offers the option to upgrade unsecured connections from HTTP to HTTPS, which lowers the risk of users’ information being intercepted by cybercriminals, and has the same VPN-like qualities of Epic’s web browser.

 You can easily switch over to Brave from another browser.
 You can upload your saved passwords, bookmarks, and extensions in under a minute.
 Though it’s a newer browser, it offers many of the best privacy features available.

 Top two worst browsers for privacy

 Most popular browsers don't focus on privacy.
 They may provide some features for users – like Apple’s Safari, which prevents trackers from using your information but still collects a lot of data itself.
-But overall, they aren’t concerned with users’ privacy.
+But overall, they aren’t concerned with users’ privacy in the browsing experience.
 However, there are some browsers that are worse than most.
 These are the two worst web browsers when it comes to user privacy.